-10. Appeals: If the Complainant or Respondent is a student, he or she may appeal the outcome determination by written appeal to the Vice President of Education of the school within 15 days of notification of the outcome.
+10. Appeals: If the Complainant or Respondent is a student, he or she may appeal the outcome determination by written appeal to the Chief Academic Officer of the school within 15 days of notification of the outcome.
 Decisions that are not appealed are final.
 An appeal may be made based only on one or more of the following reasons: